ERC-TibSchol/datamodel/README.md

 # TibSchol Data Model

-In this repository we keep the definitions of the overall data model for the database of the project project <i>The Dawn of Tibetan Buddhist Scholasticism (11th-13th c.)</i> (TibSchol).
+In this repository we keep the definitions of the overall data model for the database of the project  <i>The Dawn of Tibetan Buddhist Scholasticism (11th-13th c.)</i> (TibSchol).
 Cf. <https://www.oeaw.ac.at/ikga/tibschol> for more information.

 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 101001002).
 See <https://cordis.europa.eu/project/id/101001002>.